nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/audit.md

 ### Extended Info{{> anchor 'extendedinfo'}}

-This service is used to evaluate EL expression using document as context registering results into a Map indexed by names.
+This service is used to evaluate EL expressions using a document as context and registering results into a Map indexed by names.

-Just after converting received DocumentMessage instance into the corresponding LogEntry instance, Audit service allows you to extract information from the handling context and to store them.
+Just after converting a received `DocumentEventContext` instance into the corresponding `LogEntry` instance, the Audit Service allows you to extract information from the handling context and to store them.

 To do this, you have to define an EL expression and associate it with a key.
-You can access to the following variables :
+You can access to the following variables:

-*   message : Document message describing the event
+* `message`: Document event context describing the event.

-*   source : Document from which the event is from
+* `source`: Document from which the event is from.

-*   principal : Identity of the event owner
+* `principal`: Identity of the event owner.

-If you want to contribute to the extended info of the service, you have to use the extension point **extendedInfo**.
-Here is an example of a contribution to the extension point :
+If you want to contribute to the extended info of the service, you have to use the `extendedInfo` extension point.
+Here is an example of a contribution to this extension point

 ```xml
 <extension point="extendedInfo" target="org.nuxeo.ecm.platform.audit.service.NXAuditEventsService">